fingolfin00/climate-science-notes/climate-change-in-the-gelological-past.md

 - Benthic Foraminifera: "Benthic foraminifera are protozoa, which evolved during the Cambrian and inhabited all possible marine environments from shallow water intertidal regions to deep trenches."
 Source: [R. Saraswat, R. Nigam, in Encyclopedia of Quaternary Science (Second Edition), 2013](https://www.sciencedirect.com/science/article/pii/B978044453643300279X)
 - Diatoms: unicellular algae sensitive to water salinity
 - Response time: time taken to fully respond to a change
+- Loess: sediment formed by deposition of dust (mainly made of silt) transported by wind